Nandan-N/Documentations/README.md

 # Hackathon-proposals
-Few of the hackathon proposals and statements written for the 10+ hackathons attended at University in year 2022
+Few of the hackathon proposals and statements written for the 15+ hackathons attended at University in year 2022

 ***

 ## Few of them include -

-Healthhack by weal,
+- Healthhack by weal,

-Haul it away 2.0 by Aikya,
+- Haul it away 2.0 by Aikya,

-Silicon rush by IEEE,
+- Silicon rush by IEEE,

-Samajik,
+- Samajik,

-Hacknight by AMC,
+- Hacknight by AMC,

-Line of code by Apex,
+- Line of code by Apex,

-Hallothon,
+- Hallothon,

-Robofest,
+- Robofest,

-Synapse,
+- Synapse,

-Datathon
+- Datathon,

+- Datajam - IIM bangalore

+- Psychothon

+- AIML RVCE